-As COVID-19 spreads amongst communities around the world, CCPH has partnered with various academic institutions to further its mission to promote health equity and social justice.
+As COVID-19 continues to impact our global communities, CCPH has partnered with academic institutions and community partners across the US to further its mission to promote health equity and social justice.

 CCPH's Webinar Series